bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 6. What's the most popular?

-which one is sold most and get most reviews.
+which one is sold most and get most reviews, through the year did they change.
 7. Cost/Money rankings
 which one will be more expensive among the most review products

 ## Misconceptions

-What misconceptions do people have about your topic? most reviews products got most sales
+What misconceptions do people have about your topic?
+The ranking is always same

 ## Examples